duckietown/hatchery/readme.md

 ## Hatchery

-An open source IDE for the [Robot Operating System](http://www.ros.org/) that provides language support and code assistance for developing ROS applications.
+An open source IDE for the [Robot Operating System](http://www.ros.org/).
+Provides language support and code assistance for developing ROS applications, with additional tools for deploying and monitoring live applications.

 ### Running